-Essential employees will not be excused from work when the campus is closed and will be paid at their regular rate.
+Certain essential employees are required to report to campus when the campus is closed.
+These employees will be paid at their regular rate.
 Each individual must take into account their own circumstances for travel and decide accordingly whether or not travel is safe.
-Essential employees may take personal leave, vacation leave or use earned compensatory time when the campus is closed and they choose to be absent from work.
+Essential employees required to report to campus may take earned sick and safe time, personal leave, vacation leave, or use earned compensatory time when the campus is closed and they choose to be absent from work.

+Other essential employees may not be required to report to campus during part of or the entirety of the closure, as determined by their supervisor.
+The policy language above related to employees with a nonessential designation apply to these essential employees during their normal workhours if they are not required to work on campus.